mhuckstepp/strava-api-template/README.md

 7. run npm start to run your app locally to make sure everything works as intended
 8. Push to a remote git repo so you can deploy somewhere
 9. Deploy service (recommendation below)
-10. Integrate with your app through your front end.
-Navigate to your deployed site and go through the auth process with your own account.
+10. Integrate your Strava account with your app through your front end.
+To do this, navigate to your deployed site and go through the auth process with your own account.
 11. Initiate your webhook to start receiving activities.
 Make a POST request to `https://www.strava.com/api/v3/push_subscriptions?client_id=YOUR_CLIENT_ID&client_secret=YOUR_CLIENT_SECRET&callback_url=YOUR_DEPLOYED_APP_URL/stravahook&verify_token=STRAVA_SUBSCRIBE_TOKEN`

 ### Deploy -